underscoreio/underscoreio/src/html/_drafts/online-training.md

 ### Course Open Now

-We are very excited by this new style of teaching.
+We are very excited by this new style of course.
-Essential Scala is ready to go, and our first online courses are listed on our [events calendar](/events).
+Essential Scala is ready to go, and our first intakes are listed on our [events calendar](/events).
 **For our very first course we are running a huge discount**, with a preference given to diversity candidates.
 Once we have experience with studio style learning via Essential Scala we will be adding studio learning components to our other online courses.
-Expect announcements on those soon.
+Expect announcements on in the coming months.